This cmdlet is available only in the cloud-based service.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet.

-The JobId parameter specifies the GUID identifier of the historical search that you want to view.
+The Identity parameter specifies the GUID of the external sender identification object that you want to view.
+Although this parameter is available, you don't need to use it.

 |Accept wildcard characters:||False|